 In addition to and after the payment to the local municipality that your fine is paid:

 - You will receive a notice of an additional Super Speeder fine of $200 payable to the State of Georgia with a term of up to 120 days to make payment.

 - Failure to pay the fine within the specified 120 days will result in a suspension of your drivers’ license and an additional $50 to reinstate your driving privelages.

-Because of the seriousness of a Super Speeder Ticket, you must actively be prepared to fight for your rights.
+Because of the seriousness of an Atlanta GA Super Speeder Tickets, you must actively be prepared to fight for your rights.
 The first step, after receiving a speeding ticket, especially if you are unsure as to whether that ticket will be followed up with a Super Speeder classification, is to speak to an Atlanta Traffic Ticket Lawyer for proper guidance and the best possible outcome.